 Evolution of ITIL

-In the year 2000-01, the ITIL V1 was replaced by V2, which consolidated the 30 volumes into 9 logical sets, which grouped the books in an organized manner.
+In the year 2000-01, the ITIL V1 was replaced by V2, which consolidated the 30 volumes into 9 logical sets, and grouped the books in an organized manner.
 In 2007, the V2 was replaced by the ITIL Version 3, in which the books were grouped into just 5 volumes.
 This version is now known merely as the ITIL 2007 Edition.
 The governing body for ITIL is AXELOS.
 AXELOS is a joint venture company, created in 2013 by the Cabinet Office on behalf of Her Majesty’s Government (HMG) in the United Kingdom and Capita Plc, to manage, develop and grow the Global Best Practice portfolio.

-ITIL certification takes a modular approach towards the ITIL framework and is made up of a series of qualifications that are focused on various aspects of the best practices of ITIL in varying degrees of depth and detail.
+ITIL certification takes a modular approach to the ITIL framework and is made up of a series of qualifications that are focused on various aspects of the best practices of ITIL in varying degrees of depth and detail.
 Since the qualification has several tiers, the candidates who are pursuing it can have a lot of flexibility with regard to the different disciplines and areas of ITIL.
 This allows them to focus mainly on the key areas of interest.

 Levels Of ITIL Certification